 For more information, see my research page.
 Here is my publication list.

-I have also been a developer for the open-source mathematical software SageMath since 2010 and have been programming in various languages (C, C++, C#, Java, etc.) since 2001.
+I have also been a developer for the open-source mathematical software SageMath since 2010 and have been programming in various languages (C, C++, C#, Java, Python, etc.) since 2001.
 For books on SageMath, see Computational mathematics with SageMath (also available from a traditional publisher) and Gregory Bard's book.